A graduate in botany, Nithya Venkat enjoys writing about plants that help sustain life on planet Earth.

 The botanical name of the Perennial Ryegrass is Lolium perenne.
 Perennial Ryegrass is a bunch type turfgrass that is dark green in color with smooth to medium texture.

-The Perennial Ryegrass is a cool-season grass that grows well in regions that have moderate temperatures throughout the year.
+The Perennial Ryegrass is a cool-season grass that grows well in regions with moderate temperatures throughout the year.
 It can tolerate cold temperatures very well.
 The leaves are dark green and have a smooth, glossy lower surface.
-There are prominent parallel veins running across the upper surface of the leaves.
+Prominent parallel veins are running across the upper surface of the leaves.

 The Perennial Ryegrass has a thick taproot system with a single main root with branches extending on either side.
 It is suited for home lawns, parks, playgrounds, golf courses, and sports fields.